by Tony Vidler

 The market didn’t know what these things were, and therefore didn’t know that they needed them.

 Now of course, we cannot live without them it seems…Just like a lot of professional services and financial products really.
-The financial advisers role is to convince prospects and clients that they need things which they do not know about or understand.
+The financial advisers role is to convince prospects and clients of where they need things which they do not know about or understand yet.
 How effectively we communicate is therefore critical to our success, and to the degree of impact we can have on peoples’ lives.

 While it may be perfectly acceptable for 16 year olds to be given a passing grade at school while using text-language, that same language just doesn’t cut it professionally in today’s market.
 We all know that.
 But in fact, it is way more important to construct and use language well than we realise.
 Readers often don’t consciously correct language or grammar errors, but research shows that there is some form of subconscious processing going on that has a detrimental impact if we don’t get it right.